-Each Plan must:

-- be developed in coordination with the applicable groundwater sustainability agency, farmers and ranchers, local/state/federal agencies, local disadvantaged communities, tribes, non-governmental organizations, and environmental justice organizations - be consistent with the applicable Groundwater Sustainability Plan - Include a description of all disadvantaged communities in the region and the extent to which the program will benefit those communities - Identify a clear process for engaging disadvantaged communities in project development and implementation.

-Block grant recipients should ensure that their plan is consistent with the best available state, regional, and local data (water, climate, habitat, etc).
+Each Plan must be developed in coordination with the applicable groundwater sustainability agency, farmers and ranchers, local/state/federal agencies, local disadvantaged communities, tribes, non-governmental organizations, and environmental justice organizations and must be consistent with the applicable Groundwater Sustainability Plan.
+Further, block grant recipients should consider the best available climate data for their area and other applicable and available resources in the development of their Plan in order to ensure that their plan is consistent with the best available state, regional, and local data.